firecrestHorizon/RPi4-Ubuntu22.04Srvr-Headless--uBloxGPS_RTC/README.md

   - **Time zone**: Etc/UTC (we want of RPi's TZ to be the same as GPS's TZ)
   - **Keyboard layout**: {your_country_keyboard}

-Click `SAVE` to save settinfs and dismiss the pop-up.
+Click `SAVE` to save settings and dismiss the pop-up.

 With all the settings done, click `WRITE`, you will shown a warning to let you know that the any data on the SD card will be erased, to continue downloading the OS image file and flash the microSD card, clilck `YES`.